bozboz/laravel-admin/README.md

 ```

 Additionally, for this relationship to be interacted with in the admin, an
-instance of the `BelongsToManyField` should be returned by the decorator's
+instance of the `Fields\BelongsToManyField` should be returned by the
-`getFields` method:
+decorator's `getFields` method:

 ```
 public function getFields($instance)